 ADVANCED CANCER AND END OF LIFE CARE

 In many people with pancreatic cancer, the disease cannot be cured.
-Deciding when to stop treating the cancer can be difficult, and the decision should involve the patient, family, friends, and the healthcare team.
+Deciding when to stop treating the cancer can be difficult, and the decision should involve the patient, family, friends, and the health care team.

 Ending cancer treatment does not mean ending care for the patient.
 Hospice care is frequently recommended when a person is unlikely to live longer than six months.
 Hospice care involves treatment of all aspects of a patient and family's needs, including the physical (eg, pain relief), psychological, social, and spiritual aspects of suffering.
-This care may be given at home or in a nursing home or hospice facility, and usually involves multiple care providers, including a physician, registered nurse, nursing aide, a chaplain or religious leader, a social worker, and volunteers.
+This care may be given at home or in a nursing home or hospice facility, and it usually involves multiple care providers, including a physician, registered nurse, nursing aide, chaplain or religious leader, social worker, and volunteers.

 These providers work together to meet the patient and family's needs and significantly reduce their suffering.
 For more information about hospice, see www.hospicenet.org.